iivanoo/covid-apps-observer/data/data_us/reports/resources/org.alohasafe.alert___1.0.12/report.md

 <img src="2_star_reviews_wordcloud.png" alt="org.alohasafe.alert 2 reviews"/>
 </p>

+> Got aloha safe app cause i live on maui, Hi and am worried about covid numbers rising dramaticly daily so i only activate it when im out grocery shopping or going to the doctors office or anywhere in public then i deactivate it cause it drains battery life and does weird things to my phones touch screen and interferes with other apps on my phone when its on<br> :date: __2021-02-04 18:06:22__

 > Good idea ...
 But not yet ready for prime time, methinks.
 After I installed it, I could no longer use my Qardio Blood Pressure machine, which also communicates via Bluetooth.
 So I uninstalled this Nov.
 30, 2020, and the Qardio app could connect again.
 Possibly a coincidence.
 I'll try this app again in a few weeks, after they've had a chance to iron out the wrinkles.
 Like I said ... a good idea ... assuming that the app attracts enough users to be useful.
 It'll need a lot.<br> :date: __2020-12-06 08:23:53__